 The Sustainable Forest Initiative represents a forest-recycling program that ensures the replanting and replacement of hectares of trees used by the paper industry.
 The program not only combats global warming, but also significantly reduces fossil energy consumption and CO2 emissions.

 Look for participating printers and paper suppliers bearing the Sustainable Forest Initiative logo.

 Waterless printing is probably the greenest way to print.
 In traditional offset printing, the balance of ink and water is required to transfer an image onto paper.
 The resulting “fountain solution” contains tainted water and toxic chemicals.
 By using a special silicon-coated printing plate, water is no longer needed.
 Further benefits include a more simplified, economical and accelerated printing process.

 An explanation of Waterless Printing

-The final environmental advantage of waterless printing is reduced paper waste.
-Because waterless presses register color so much faster than conventional equipment (massively reducing paper set-up waste for each job) they make paper savings of 30% to 40%.
+Another environmental advantage of waterless printing is reduced paper waste.
+Because waterless presses register color so much faster than conventional equipment, they reduce the number of make-readies needed and result in paper savings of 30-40 percent.
 Simply put, less paper wastage means fewer trees need to fall!

 - More consistent color